Shyber05/Alien-invaders/README.md

 # Alien-invaders
-This is my version of Alien invaders python game
+This is a version of Alien invaders python game using # pygame

 In the images folder there are multiple types of .bmp files that can be used for the ships/ aliens